Canop/broot/website/docs/navigation.md

 ![dev sizes](img/20191030-dev-sizes.png)

 You may notice a scrollbar on this screenshot.
-The first level of the tree is always uncut when you display sizes (you're in a special "whale hunt" mode).
+The first level of the tree is always uncut when you display sizes (you're in a special "whale spotting" mode).

 Not trimming the root is also possible in normal mode by using the `toggle_trim_root` toggle.